 Two days after, the Anini men killed two policemen in Orhiowon Local Government of the state.
 Still in that month, three different robbery attacks, all pointing to Anini’s involvement, took place.
 They include the murder of Frank Unoarumi, a former employee of the Nigerian Observer newspapers; the killing of Mrs. Remi Sobanjo, a chartered accountant, and the stealing of the Mercedes Benz car in Benin, of the Ughelli monarch, the Ovie.

 Before September, 1986 drew to a close, Anini, now steaming hot and an elusive dread, struck at a gas station along Wire Road, Benin, where he stole a substantial part of the day’s sales.
-He shot the Station’s attendant and gleefully started spraying his buttocks along the road for people to pick.
+He shot the Station’s attendant and gleefully started spraying his behind along the road for people to pick.

 The height of Anini’s exploits, however, took place on October 1, 1986, the Independence Day when the state’s Commissioner of Police, Casmir Igbokwe was ambushed by the gang in Benin, and nearly yanked off his nose in a hail of bullets.
 The police boss survived the attacks with serious injuries.
 Earlier that day also, the Anini men had gunned down a police man within the city